quasarframework/quasar-ui-qiconpicker/demo/src/markdown/iconpicker.md

 # Uninstall
 To remove this App Extension from your Quasar application, run the following (in your Quasar app folder):
 ```
-quasar ext remove @quasar/qcalendar
+quasar ext remove @quasar/qiconpicker
 ```

 # Describe
-You can use `quasar describe QIconPicker` (to be implemented before QCalendar v1 release)
+You can use `quasar describe QIconPicker` (to be implemented before QIconPicker v1 release)

 # Docs
 Can be found [here](https://quasarframework.github.io/app-extension-qiconpicker).